CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-1.md

 1. Create a UserStory with the title: *"S1: As a developer I want to import the ADC's repository to my Azure DevOps Repo and clone the imported repository to my local machine"*.
 2. Create a UserStory with the title: *"S2: As a developer I want to change the title of the ADC's sample application"*.
-3. Create a UserStory with the title: *"S3: As a DevOps Engineer I want to deploy the common infratructure in Azure"*.
+3. Create a UserStory with the title: *"S3: As a DevOps Engineer I want to deploy the common infrastructure in Azure"*.
 4. Create a UserStory with the title: *"S4: As a DevOps Engineer I want to build the SCM Contacts API"*.
 5. Create a UserStory with the title: *"S5: As a DevOps Engineer I want to deploy the SCM Contacts API to Azure"*.
 6. Create a UserStory with the title: *"S6: As a DevOps Engineer I want to build the SCM Resources API"*.